redewiedergabe/corpus/resources/docs/annotation_structure.md

 IntExpr annotations only appear within Frame annotations or within STWR annotations of the type *reported*.

 Generally, each Frame annotation is linked to one IntExpr and one Speaker annotation.
 However, there are exceptions to this rule:
 * There can be several IntExpr annotations for one Frame annotation.
-These are either coordinated elements ("er _bat_ und _bettelte_") or parts of a phrase or a complex verb that is separated ("er _rief_ laut _aus_").
+These are either coordinated elements ("er _bat_ und _bettelte_") or parts of a phrase or a complex verb that are separated ("er _rief_ laut _aus_").
 * There can be several Speaker annotations for one Frame annotation.
 These are coordinated elements (e.g. several different people).
 * There may be Frame annotations that have neither Speaker nor IntExpr (if those could not be identified).